A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-39227: GL-iNet MT6000 Firmware RCE Vulnerability

-CVE-2024-39227 is a remote code execution flaw in GL-iNet MT6000 Firmware affecting multiple router models.
+CVE-2024-39227 is a remote code execution vulnerability in GL-iNet MT6000 Firmware affecting multiple router models.
 Unauthenticated attackers can exploit insecure permissions to execute arbitrary code.
 This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2024-39227 Overview